wesglockzin/wesglockzin/README.md

 ### How I work

-Elegance, harmony, and adherence to standards and best practices— applied to identity systems that have spent decades accumulating workarounds.
+Elegance, harmony, and adherence to community standards and best practices— applied to identity systems that have spent decades accumulating workarounds.
 The goal isn't to add another clever layer.
 It's to find the cleaner shape that was always there.